utility-code/tinyDL/README.md

 ## Lazy list on what to add
 - (Just adding stuff here when I notice something.
 Not exhaustive and prone to huge changes)j
+- Why is using GPU giving horrible results
 - conv as part of training
 - batchnorm
 - Dropout